melroy89/melroy-blog/content/posts/2018-04-07-screen-command.md

 How to use it?

-Create deamon.. / dettach / reattach / force dettach .. 🙂
+Create daemon.. / detach / reattach / force detach .. 🙂

 **Did you know?**